EMBRYOPSIDA Pirani & Prado

-METTENIUSACEAE Schnizlein Back to Metteniusales
+METTENIUSACEAE Schnizlein - Back to Metteniusales

-10[list]/49: Emmotum (12), Raphiostylis (12).
+13 [list]/57: Emmotum (12), Raphiostylis (12), Cassinopsis (6-11).
 Tropical (map: from Sleumer 1971a; Lozano C. & Lozano 1988).
 [Photo - Flower.]

 Evolution: Divergence & Distribution.
 The distinctive crotonoid pollen of the Malesian Platea is known from the Palaeocene of west central Greenland (Agatdalen, the Nuussuaq Peninsula) and Arkansas (Manchester et al. 2015; Lobreau-Callen & Srivastava 1974).

 Metteniusa is florally very autapomorphic (González & Rudall 2010).
+The distinctive nodal and wood anatomy of Raphiostylis seems to be derived.

 Del Rio et al. (2020) discuss corolla hairs.
 There is considerable variation in anther and gynoecial morphology in Mettiusiaceae (see also Kong et al. 2018).
-Metteniusa, very distinctive with its long, locellate anthers, is in a clade whose members also tend to have long anthers (Sleumer 1942a).
-For the floral morphology of Metteniusa, see González and Rudall (2010) and for that of Emmotum see Endress and Rapini (2014), also the discussion on the Icacinales page.
+Metteniusa, very distinctive with its long, locellate anthers, is in a clade whose other members also tend to have long anthers (Sleumer 1942a).
+For the floral morphology of Metteniusa, see González and Rudall (2010), for that of Emmotum see Endress and Rapini (2014), also the discussion on the Icacinales page.
 The anthers ofOttoschulzia are adherent apically, forming a little basket-like structure over the gynoecium (Santiago-Valentín & Viruet-Oquendo 2013).
 The fruits can be very asymmetric, as in Raphiostylis and still more in Apodytes.
 In southern African species of the latter there is a large fleshy, aril-like structure, apparently developing from a reduced carpel, on one side of the fruit (Potgieter and van Wyk 1994a), while the fruit morphology of Cassinopsis, from the same area, is relatively undistinguished (Potgieter & van Wyk 1994a).

-For additional information, see Sleumer (1942a, 1971a), Howard (1942a, b), Kårehed (2001, 2002b), Utteridge et al. (2005), Dickison and Bittrich (2016) and Potgieter and Duno (2016), all general, also Cremers (1973, 1974: growth patterns), Kaplan et al. (1991: chemistry), Lens et al. (2008a: measurements = range of means and upper end of variation, immature specimens excluded) and Bailey and Howard (1941a-d) all vascular anatomy, Heintzelmann and Howard (1948: crystals and indumentum), van Staveren and Baas (1973: epidermis), Baas (1973: epidermis, 1974: stomata); for floral morphology, Endress and Rapini (2014), pollen, see Lobreau-Callen (1972, 1973, 1977, 1980), embryology, Mauritzon (1936c) and Fagerlind (1945a), and fruit, Potgieter and van Wyk (1994b).
+For additional information, see Sleumer (1942a, 1971a), Howard (1942a, b), Kårehed (2001, 2002b), Utteridge et al. (2005), Dickison and Bittrich (2016) and Potgieter and Duno (2016), all general, also Cremers (1973, 1974: growth patterns), Kaplan et al. (1991: chemistry), Lens et al. (2008a: measurements = range of means and upper end of variation, immature specimens excluded) and Bailey and Howard (1941a-d) all vascular anatomy, Heintzelmann and Howard (1948: crystals and indumentum), van Staveren and Baas (1973: epidermis), Baas (1973a: epidermis, 1974: stomata); for floral morphology, Endress and Rapini (2014), pollen, see Lobreau-Callen (1972, 1973, 1977, 1980), embryology, Mauritzon (1936c) and Fagerlind (1945a), and fruit, Potgieter and van Wyk (1994b).
 For general information about Metteniusa, see Lozano C. and Lozano (1988), and for anatomy, etc., see Reed (1955).

 Phylogeny.
-Stull et al. (2015) found that a well-supported [Calatola + Platea] group was sister to the rest of the clade, which is made up of the Apodytes and Emmotum groups; Metteniusa is well embedded in the latter, where it is sister to Ottoschulzia (see also Argulo et al. 2013), general relationships are [[Emmotum + Poraqueiba] [Metteniusa et al.]].
+Stull et al. (2015) recovered a well-supported [Calatola + Platea] group as sister to the rest of Metteniusaceae, which is made up of the Apodytes and Emmotum groups; Metteniusa is well embedded in the latter, where it is sister to Ottoschulzia (see also Argulo et al. 2013), general relationships are [[Emmotum + Poraqueiba] [Metteniusa et al.]].
 Relationships in the Apodytes group are [Apodytes [Raphiostylis + Dendrobangia]] (Stull et al. 2015).
-The distinctive nodal and wood anatomy of Raphiostylis seems to be derived.
+On the other hand, Hernández-Urban et al. (2019) found the relationships [Apodytes group [Platea group + Emmotum group]], and in the latter Metteniusa was sister to [Oecopetalum + Pittosporopsis], although with rather poor support.